quicwg/base-drafts/draft-ietf-quic-transport.md

 First ACK Block:

-: A variable-length indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.
+: A variable-length integer indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.

 Gap (repeated):

-: A non-zero, variable-length integer indicating specifying the number of contiguous unacknowledged packets preceding the packet number one lower than the smallest in the preceding ACK Block.
+: A variable-length integer indicating specifying the number of contiguous unacknowledged packets preceding the packet number one lower than the smallest in the preceding ACK Block.

 ACK Block (repeated):

 : A variable-length integer indicating the number of contiguous acknowledged packets preceding the largest packet number, as determined by the preceding Gap.

-If the repeated Gap and ACK Block fields do not end precisely at the end of sequence of octets indicated by the ACK Frame Length field, or the ACK Frame Length field indicates a length that exceeds the space available in the packet, an endpoint MUST generate a connection error of type FRAME_ERROR indicating an error in an ACK frame (that is, 0x10d)

 ### ACK Frames and Packet Protection